Ibmurai/redis.mod/README.md

 TODO
 ----

-1. Make the example work / get rid of the "Unknown response type:"-error.
-2. Wrap all the commands.
+1. Wrap all the commands.
-3. Look into delivering the more complex responses in a different way than just a string.
+2. Look into delivering the more complex responses in a different way than just a string.
-4. Build an extensive testing application.
+3. Build an extensive testing application.
-5. Implement a non blocking mode.
+4. Implement a non blocking mode.